Home · Property management · Renting out a new build

 Garage door and motor

 Often separate warranties from different manufacturers.
 Both need registering.
-Check remotes work and you've got override keys.
+Check remotes work and you have override keys.

 Air conditioning

-Check it's tested and commissioned.
+Check it is tested and commissioned.
 Register with the manufacturer.
 Set a reminder for annual servicing, skipping it can void the warranty.

 Solar and battery